jakewdr/tinybundle-virtualenv-ruff/README.md

 Then all you need to do is navigate to the project directory and run:

     task setup

-Note this project has been tested on python 3.11.x

 # Running the project